anisimovsergey/lumino-esp/README.md

 ![components diagram](https://raw.githubusercontent.com/anisimovsergey/lumino-esp/master/docs/images/components_diagram.png)

 ### Display controller (DisplayController)
-Display controller is responsible for reflecting the current state of the application, including currently selected color, the connection and access point state, on a display, although for this application the display is just a group of NeoPixel LEDs.
-This controller doesn't process any requests directly but rather listening on the events from the color, connection and access point resources.
+Display controller is responsible for reflecting the current state of the application, including currently selected color, the WiFi connection and the access point state on a display, although in this application the display is just a group of NeoPixel LEDs.
+This controller doesn't process any requests directly but rather listening on the events from the color, settings, connection and access point resources.

 ### Settings controller (SettingsController)
 Settings controller provides access to the application settings stored in EEPROM, such as the device name and currently selected color.
+The settings are not saved immediately when they change but after 10 seconds timeout.

 ### Web Server (WebServerAsync)
 Asynchronous web-server serves static content which is displayed as the WiFi connection page when the user connects to the access point created by the device.
-This module is also handling asynchronous WebSockets communication by accepting the clients connections, receiving requests, adding them to the message queue and sending the responses back to the clients.
+This module is also handling asynchronous WebSockets communication by accepting the clients connections, receiving requests, adding them to the message queue and sending responses back to the clients.

 ### WiFi Manager (WiFiManger)
-This manager creates the access point when the device boots up as well as redirects all the DNS requests to the device itself so it can serve as a captive portal.
+This manager creates an access point when the device boots up as well as redirects all the DNS requests to the device itself so it can serve as a [captive portal](https://en.wikipedia.org/wiki/Captive_portal).
 The captive portal allows to connect the device to the user's WiFi network.
 This module also responsible for establishing a WiFi connection to the specified network and for advertising the device as MDNS service so that it can be discovered by the client applications (such as [this one](https://github.com/anisimovsergey/lumino-ios))

 ### WiFi Scanner (WiFiScanner)
-WiFi scanner allows to scan WiFi networks asynchronously and reports the discovered networks back to the clients.
+WiFi scanner allows to scan available WiFi networks asynchronously and reports the discovered networks back to the clients.

 ## Setting up the device

 When the device is powered on, it creates an unprotected WiFi access point with the name starting with `LUMINO_` followed by a unique four letter sequence which can include capital letters from A to F  and numbers from 0 to 9.
+The unique name is specific to every device and never changes.

 When the access point is available, user can connect the device to a home WiFi network by doing the following steps:
 1. Scan the available WiFi networks on your mobile phone or a computer.